SLI Year in Review – Two Shocks and Many Uncertainties

 Global markets and our own Savigny Luxury Index (“SLI”) saw the world through rose-tinted glasses till about Easter, when a string of poor corporate results sent equity markets spinning.
 The SLI bobbed up and down till the end of summer in the face of currency concerns and unbalanced price architecture, signs of a Chinese slowdown and continued worries about Greece, before being hammered in August by the double blow of China’s currency devaluation and stockmarket collapse.

 The Savigny Luxury Index lurched from crisis to crisis throughout the year, ending up bruised but not battered at the same level as the beginning of 2014.
 This was in sharp contrast to the MSCI World Index (‘MSCI’), which gained 16 percent over 2014.
 It has been a tough year for the luxury sector, which has been hammered by the slowdown of China, unrest in the Ukraine, protests in Hong Kong and currency headwinds.
-These macroeconomic and geopolitical issues underlined yet again the importance of China and of tourism and travel retail to the luxury sector.

 Opening to Cosmetics